safdar-azeem/vlite3/docs/1-Components/Screen.md

 ### Quick Filters

 Quick filters provide a **tab bar** UI pattern common in modern dashboards (Shopify, Linear, Vercel).
 They appear between the header toolbar and the content area, using a clean `line` variant.
 The selected value will add to the `filter` property in the refetch based on the provided key.
 Default will be `status`.
 This behavior is completely invisible to the main Screen Filter state.

+By default, quick filters are shown across all active views.
+You can restrict their visibility to specific views by passing an array of view keys to the `quickFilterViews` prop (e.g., `:quick-filter-views="['table', 'kanban']"`).

 #### `ScreenQuickFilter` type
 ```ts